EPO tightens assignment rules

-One principal aim of these new procedural rules was to increase the efficiency of the treatment of cases by the Boards of Appeal.
-The reality was that a large backlog of appeal cases had been steadily building up over several years.
+One principal aim of the RPBA 2000 revision was to increase the efficiency of the treatment of cases by the Boards of Appeal, as a large backlog of appeal cases had been steadily building up over several years.
 In the context of over 3,000 appeals cases filed in the 12-month period ending on 31 December 2019, on this date the number of pending appeals stood at over 9,000.
+Four years later, on 31 December 2023 the number of pending appeal cases stood at less than 5,000.

 It is apparent that procedural gains can only realistically be achieved by restraining behaviour of the users of the appeal system.
 While procedural efficiency clearly needed to be addressed, it was also vital that this be at no cost to loss of respect for the judicial authority of the Boards of Appeal, or to infringement of the fundamental rights of the appellants.
 The RPBA 2000 seek to achieve the necessary balance between procedural efficiency and respect for legal fundaments.